-Finally, it should be pointed out that although this has occurred outside the period covered by this report, the modification of the composition of the members of the Board of Commissioners of the Nuclear Safety Council constitutes a significant milestone for the regulatory body.
-On 29 March 2019, the Chairman and three directors of the Board of Commissioners of the Body were changed.
+Finally, it should be pointed out that although this has occurred outside the period covered by this report, the modification of the composition of the members of the Plenary of the Nuclear Safety Council constitutes a significant milestone for the regulatory body.
+On 29 March 2019, the President and three Commissioners of the Plenary of the Body were changed.

-To this end, since that date the composition of the Board of Commissioners has been as follows:
+To this end, since that date the composition of the Board of Commisioners of the CSN has been as follows:

-- President: Mr. Josep María Serena i Sender - Board member: Mr. Javier Dies Llovera - Board member: Mr. Francisco Miguel Castejón Magaña - Board member: Ms. María Pilar Lucio Carrasco - Board member: Ms Elvira Romera Gutiérrez - General Secretary: Mr. Manuel Rodríguez Martí
+- President: Mr. Josep María Serena i Sender - Commissioner: Mr. Javier Dies Llovera - Commissioner: Mr. Francisco Miguel Castejón Magaña - Commissioner: Ms. María Pilar Lucio Carrasco - Commissioner: Ms Elvira Romera Gutiérrez - Secretary General: Mr. Manuel Rodríguez Martí